hlfbt/tmi-emote-bot/README.md

 ## Running

-To start the bot, just start the script with node:
+To start the bot, just start the script with node
 ```shell
 node emote_bot.js
 ```